-Explore 40 years of Sydney Gay and Lesbian Mardi Gras on Google Arts & Culture
+Explore four decades of Sydney Gay and Lesbian Mardi Gras on Google Arts & Culture

 See the fabulous history we've made together.
 Discover four decades of Mardi Gras love, protest, diversity, activism, pride and creativity.